Useful NPM Tips and Tricks for Developers to Boost Productivity

-This is not a tutorial for learning npm, the official docs are good place to get started, but a collection of tips and tricks that will help you do more with the
+This is not a tutorial for learning npm, the official docs are a good place to get started, but a collection of tips and tricks that will help you do more with the

-The NPM registry is a treasure trove for finding packages that do useful stuff and aren’t just for programmers.
+The NPM registry is a treasure trove for finding packages that do useful stuff and they aren’t just for programmers.